 Views are a type of Function.
 Besides the usual features of Functions, they have their own.
 To start with, Views have a visual component on the web page.
 When executed, this visual component shows up on the page and often can be interacted with.
 This also means that newly executed Views are not directly destroyed after they finish execution: they can fire new Trigger events based on user input and can be updated to show different data.
-The available user input Trigger events are listed on each individual View reference page.
+The available parameters and Trigger events are listed on the View reference page and more specific details on each individual View reference page.

 Areas and containers